Nick Viall And Vanessa Grimaldi React To Criticism Over Their Engagement

 — People Magazine (@people) March 16, 2017

 Although Nick Viall and Vanessa Grimaldi are forthcoming about their relationship, it was their body language that caught the eye of people during ATFR.
-They didn’t look overly happy and there was some clear hesitation when they were asked questions asked about how well things are going with them.
+They didn’t look overly happy, and there was some clear hesitation when they were asked questions asked about how well things are going with them.
 A photo circulating on social media from the show has Vanessa looking away from Nick while he has a pensive expression on his face.
 It seems to summarize the theme of the entire episode.

 Nick Viall and Vanessa Grimaldi are committed to their engagement.
 To the surprise of everyone, Vanessa said she ultimately decided to leave Montreal, Canada to live in L.A. with Nick.
 His next gig is Dancing with the Stars, which premieres next Monday.
 He’ll be partnered with DWTS pro and new mom, Peta Murgatroyd.
-A photo of Nick and Vanessa with Peta and the baby she had with DWTS pro, Maksim Chmerkovskiy, was tweeted this week.
+A photo of Nick and Vanessa with Peta and the baby she had with DWTS pro Maksim Chmerkovskiy was tweeted this week.

 Baby got Bach!
 Vanessa Grimaldi meets Peta Murgatroyd’s son at Nick Viall’s #DWTS practice https://t.co/nySCYAnQ2a pic.twitter.com/jetMxXpJSP